Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening

 Why Do Manufacturers Recommend Changing Your Filter Every Six Months?

 Water filters are the real cash cow of the appliance industry.
-Like clockwork, the “change filter” light comes on every six months prompting you change your water filter.
+Like clockwork, the “change filter” light comes on every six months prompting you to change your water filter.
 If you don't, according to most manufacturers, a giant asteroid will collide with the earth and we will all be killed.
 In reality, each time that light illuminates, the company that sold you your refrigerator hears a cash register.

 Water filters are not cheap.
 If you stick with the recommended brand (of course supplied by the manufacturer), you will be shelling out somewhere between $20–50.
 I am not sure about you, but spending $50 every six months hits my wallet pretty hard.

 It is the same with refrigerator water filters.
 They do not need to be changed twice a year.
 Once a year, maybe.
 That 50 bucks you save could fill a shelf on your refrigerator with something you really need—say, beer, for instance.

 What Is Inside Your Refrigerator Water Filter

 Inside that thick, plastic shell is a round charcoal filter with a hole in it.
 There was no nastiness, no slime, no goo, and absolutely no hard water deposits.
 I even cut the charcoal element in half and was even more underwhelmed.

 After purging the air out of the line by dispensing 10 or so glasses of water, the flow was the same, and the taste was the same.
 Personally, I think it could have gone another 4 years without changing

 Hit the Reset

-If your water is tasting funny and you begin to see black bits of charcoal in your dispensed water, or it begins to taste odd, or the flow is significantly reduced, then by all means spend the dough and get a new filter.
-Otherwise, consider saving a few bucks and hit the filter reset button
+If your water is tasting funny and you begin to see black bits of charcoal in your dispensed water, or if the flow is significantly reduced, then, by all means, spend the dough and get a new filter.
+Otherwise, consider saving a few bucks and hit the filter reset button.